 Face-to-Face interpreters are booked in advance.
-The more notice and information you can provide, the better.
+The more notice and information you can provide, the better support we can provide.
 The role they play, their field of expertise and the ‘mode’ by which they conduct the interpreting (consecutive/simultaneous/whispering) needs to be clearly outlined with one of our team when making a booking so that the right preparations and interpreter can be provided for you.

 Interpreters can travel to your location at cost.
 We can provide the service beyond regular office hours upon prior arrangement.
 After-hour rates will apply.

-For FTF Rates and Bookings please call 0800 938 255 or email us with your details and a service manager will respond: firstname.lastname@example.org
+For FTF Rates and Bookings please call 0800 938 255 or email us with your details and we will reply with all the information: email@example.com

 Over-The-Phone (OTP) & Video Remote Interpreting (VRI)

 “A professional interpreter in your pocket…”

-OTP and VRI are available as a Pre-scheduled callback for casual and infrequent use clients, or On-Demand for high volume contract clients.
+Telephone interpreting can be Pre-scheduled or On-Demand.
 We have all the technology and people ready, with a single call.

 Benefits of using Pre-Booked Telephone Interpreting

 How does Video Interpreting work?

 Video Interpreting can be done through your smartphone or computer.
-It’s a multi-party video conference call.
 It gives the interpreter (and you) the ability to show important visual information.
 For example, you may be a physio therapist and the interpreter needs to see the movement of joints or strengthening exercises in order to explain them correctly to the patient.

-This caters to frequent-use business clients, customer-service call centres, government agencies and organisations needing rapid response interpreting support in over 24 languages core languages.
+This caters to frequent-use businesses, call centres, government agencies and organisations needing rapid response interpreting support.

 Understanding The Role of an Interpreter

 Interpreters are bilingual language professionals.
 Their role is to provide impartial, third-party independent language support.

 Under special circumstances, interpreters can act as ambassadors to support your business endeavours as a language conduit, or they can abide by a strict code of ethics and complete confidentiality as a ‘linguistic tape recorder’ to meet official or legal requirements.